Best Private-Party Auto Loans in 2025

 Private-party auto loans vs. alternatives

-In some instances, you may not be able to get an auto loan for your car purchase.
+In some instances, you may not be able to get a car loan for a private sale.
 For instance, if the vehicle has high mileage, has a salvage title or costs less than the lender’s minimum loan amount, it may not be eligible for financing.
 Instead, consider these alternatives to cover your car expenses:

 Take out a personal loan